Navid200/xDrip/docs/Engineering-Mode.md

 ![](./images/treatment-menu.png)
 The microphone will open.
 Say "Enable engineering mode".

 If this does not work, long press on the microphone symbol instead of tapping on it.
 A form will open up.
-Type in it "enable engineering mode" without the quotes and enter.
+Type in it `enable engineering mode` and enter.
 <br/>

 ---